 A: I know most of us have had to adapt to new technology as a result of the pandemic, but many are still hesitant.
 We will guide you each step of the way in getting set up to work with us, and you will see that participating once or twice will put you at ease.
 And if you have any issues getting set up, we will be there to help you.
-We like to do an introductory session for anyone new to using Zoom or other webinar programs.
+We like to do an introductory session for anyone new to streaming or other webinar programs.

 Q: Will this course teach me to service other people's machines?

 A: No, technically, you are not learning "service" skills in this workshop, but it is the starting point to learning service.
 Service includes timing adjustments and complex repairs.
 This workshop covers the cleaning and lubrication part, both vital to service of a machine, but will not teach you the timing adjustments and complex repairs, that will be in workshop we are working on as we speak.
 Remember that you will be learning to clean, lubricate, and restore vintage machines, and that's all most of them need, so you are able to offer those services to your friends and local community.